The Unavoidable Problem of RF Radiation Exposure

 Carriers alone cannot control transient individuals nor employees of others that may access areas surrounding transmitters at these sites for occupational reasons.
 1

-National Antenna & Tower Safety Center (NA&TSC) recognizes the challenges of providing RF safety for workers and has created a globally patented safety protocol and technological solution to ensure the health and safety of all workers at all wireless transmission sites.
+National Antenna & Tower Safety Center (NA&TSC) recognizes the challenges of providing worksite RF safety for workers and has created a globally patented safety protocol and technological solution to ensure the health and safety of all workers at all wireless cell sites.
 This advanced technology creates a 21st-century solution to solve a 21st-century problem.

 The health and wellbeing of the American worker and their families depends on the NA&TSC’s safety solution.